VEckardt/MeetingMinutes/README.md

 ## Installation steps (overview)

 - Configure a Meeting Minutes Document in Integrity (3 Types, Categories, Fields etc.)
-- Configure a User Group
+- Configure a User Group "Meeting Minutes"
 - Review and install the IntegrityREST war file on server
 - Review and install the MeetingMinutes war file on server.